UW-Madison-DataScience/2025-03-24-uwmadison-intermedpython/index.md

 {% endif %}

-<h2 id="general">General Information</h2>
+<h2 id="Overview">Overview</h2>

-{% comment %}
-INTRODUCTION

-Edit the general explanatory paragraph below if you want to change the pitch.
-{% endcomment %}

 <p>
 <strong>This Course Overview</strong>
-This course aims to teach a <strong>core set</strong> of established, intermediate-level software development skills and best practices for working as part of a team in a research environment.
+This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment.
 Python is used as the example programming language.
 The skills taught are not an exhaustive list but rather a <strong>selective and proven set</strong> of collaborative development techniques that provide a strong foundation for continued learning.
 </p>

 <p>